The Outsiders (novel): Controversy

 The Outsiders was a controversial book at the time of its publication; it is still currently challenged and debated.
 It was ranked #38 on the American Library Association’s Top 100 Most Frequently Challenged Books of 1990–1999.
 This book has been banned from some schools and libraries because of the portrayal of gang violence, underage smoking and drinking, strong language/slang, and family dysfunction.
 However, in many U.S. schools, the book is part of the English curriculum at the middle- or high-school level.

+The American Indians in Children's Literature (AICL), an organization and website offering critical analysis of Native American depictions in children's literature, has highlighted the book's use of what are now seen as stereotypical and racist terms targeting Native Americans, as part of the character Two-Bit's "joking" remarks.
+This included words like "squaw" and "wild Indians".

 Critical reception

 On November 5, 2019, the BBC News listed The Outsiders on its list of the 100 most influential novels.

 Legacy

 Ponyboy Curtis appears in Hinton's later novel That Was Then, This Is Now (1971).
-The 1983 film adaptation, directed by Francis Ford Coppola has retained a fan base since its release.
+The 1983 film adaptation, directed by Francis Ford Coppola, has retained a fan base since its release.
 The film is notable for casting young actors before their rise to fame, which includes C. Thomas Howell, Ralph Macchio, Matt Dillon, Patrick Swayze, Rob Lowe, Emilio Estevez, Tom Cruise, and Diane Lane.

 A television series based on the characters of the novel and film aired in 1990.
 It consists of a different cast playing the same characters.
 It picks up right after the events of the film's ending and lasted only one season.

 In Rockstar Games' 2006 video game Bully, the Greasers and the Preppies/Preps are based on The Outsiders.

 A stage musical of the same name held its world premiere at La Jolla Playhouse in February/March 2023.
 The production was directed by Danya Taymor from a libretto by Adam Rapp, with songs by Jamestown Revival and music supervision, arrangements, and orchestrations by Justin Levine.
 The show began previews on Broadway at the Bernard B. Jacobs Theatre on March 16, 2024 and officially opened on April 11.
 It received 12 nominations at the 77th Tony Awards, winning 4 including Best Musical.
 The musical is set to be adapted into a feature film as of March 2025.